feinorgh/body_volume_calculation/README.md

 # Results

+Out of these models, the pure "BMI Model" (really just a simple volume = weight / density calculation) seems to give reasonable results.
+The "Brozak" and "Siri" models break down when values are way outside normal human weights and heights (other models must be used for infants, dissoluted devourers, and blobs, supposedly).

+The classification is not meant to fat or thin shame anyone (real or imagined characters), but is the standard classification that WHO uses (see https://en.wikipedia.org/wiki/Body_mass_index#Categories).

 | Weight (kg) | Height (m) | CDDA (L) | BMI Model (L) | Brozak Model (L) | Siri Model (L) | Classification    |
 |-------------|------------|----------|---------------|------------------|----------------|-------------------|
 |          25 |        0.7 |     4.48 |         24.46 |            24.61 |          24.48 | Obese (Class III) |